tessamcdonnel/STAT-217-R-Course/chapter2.md

 - Create the plot from the last exercise `plot(x = mtcars$wt, y = mtcars$mpg)` but this time add axis labels.

 - The new x-axis label should be `"Weight"`, y-axis label should be `"Miles Per Gallon"` and the title should be `"Mtcars: Weight by MPG"`.
+- Click the 'Submit Answer' button and take a look at the new plot.
+So much Better!

 *** =hint
 Make sure to wrap the labels in "" because they are words.